miningape/miningape/README.md

 - 🤫 I'm currently working on a functional programming language written in go - think Haskell meets TypeScript
 - ⚡ I'm also working on visualising / analysing the housing market data in Copenhagen - Check out the pipelines and analysis [here](https://github.com/miningape/housing-data/)
 - 🧠 Fun fact: Australia is wider than the moon
-- 📫 How to reach me: kcjohns6@gmail.com or miningape@gmail.com
+- 📫 How to reach me: kyle@hermetic.dev, or kcjohns6@gmail.com

 <!--
 **miningape/miningape** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.